knative/community/REPOSITORY-GUIDELINES.md

 ## Additional / Experimental Repositories

-We want Knative working groups to be able to own code outside the core `knative` organization, which is kept intentionally small and has a high bar for entry.
-The `knative-sandbox` github organization was created for this purpose.
+It is beneficial for Knative working groups to be able to own code outside the core `knative` organization, which is kept intentionally small and has a high bar for entry.
+The `knative-sandbox` GitHub organization was created for this purpose.
 Repositories in `knative-sandbox` are intended to give working groups more latitude to experiment with new ideas and to self-organize and manage contributions which may be important to the project but which do not need the level of governance of the core project.

-Note that `knative-sandbox` is **not** an incubation area for projects entering the core; in some cases, projects in the sandbox will remain there for the entire duration.
-Promotion from the sandbox into core will be handled on a case-by-case basis by joint decision of the Steering Committee and the Technical Oversight Committee.
+Note that `knative-sandbox` is **not** an incubation area for projects entering the `knative` github org; in most cases, projects in the sandbox will remain there for the entire duration. `knative-sandbox` also provides a location for implementations of core interfaces which do not themselves need to be part of every knative installation, such as networking or eventing integrations.
+In the event that a working group wants a project in sandbox to be considered for transfer to the `knative` org, the request will be considered on a case-by-case basis by joint decision of the Steering Committee and the Technical Oversight Committee.

 ### Mechanics of working-group owned repositories in `knative-sandbox`